Moxie1776/wellpna/README.md

 ### Production Deployment

 - **Environment Variables**: Use strong, cryptographically secure values for `JWT_SECRET` and database credentials.
 Never use placeholder values like "your-secret-key" in production.
-- **AWS Deployment**: For AWS deployments, use AWS Systems Manager Parameter Store or AWS Secrets Manager to manage environment variables instead of .env files.
+- **AWS Secrets Manager**: The backend automatically retrieves database credentials and JWT secrets from AWS Secrets Manager.
+Configure AWS credentials before deployment.
 - **Code Review**: Before making the project public or deploying to production, audit all configuration files for hardcoded sensitive data including API keys, passwords, and personal information.

 ### Data Protection